 I’m an experienced, accredited and regulated therapist (by UKCP and the FPC) working in the online space.

-Daytime and evening weekly Zoom and mobile/phone sessions are available with charges between £50 and £90 - depending on appointment times.
+Daytime and evening weekly Zoom and phone sessions are available with charges between £50 and £85 - depending on appointment times.

 I hold postgraduate diplomas in Psychodynamic Theory & Practice from WPF and the University of Roehampton .
 Additionally, I have successfully completed the Tavistock & Portman NHS Foundation Trust’s Understanding Trauma certificate course.

-Get in touch to arrange an exploration call / have your questions answered.
+Get in touch to arrange a free exploratory call / have your questions answered.

 1) Psychotherapy aims to understand a person’s internal conflicts and how they may impact on their feelings, behaviour and relationships.
 These conflicts are believed to stem from childhood experiences, past events, with people often unaware of their lasting impact and reach.
 Psychodynamic psychotherapy aims to uncover and explain these internal conflicts and reduce their impact on everyday life allowing an individual to understand themselves better and make change.